 In addition to the aforementioned modifications, both NOAH seHSQC modules also contain a CTP gradient prior to the t1 period (highlighted in Figures 1c and 1d).
 In the S+1 module, the 1H!X magnetisation is in the xy-plane during t1 (see Figure S1 for product operator analysis), and would simply be dephased if this gradient were not present, making its presence mandatory.
 Alternatively, the S+2 module places the 1H!X magnetisation on ±z in t1.
 This gradient is therefore not used for rephasing, but instead serves to suppress artefacts in downstream modules, which would otherwise arise from bulk magnetisation that (due to pulse imperfections) is not longitudinal and can therefore evolve during either half of the HSQC t1 period (Figures S2 to S4).
 This magnetisation then evolves again in the t1 period of a later homonuclear module (e.g. COSY), resulting in each COSY peak with indirect-dimension frequency f1 = ΩH being accompanied by a pair of “wing” artefacts at f1 = ΩH ± (ΩH·SWCOSY)/(2·SWHSQC), where ΩH and SW refer to the proton offset and indirect-dimension spectral width respectively (both in Hz).
 Importantly, the artefacts arising from diagonal peaks can have intensities that are comparable to genuine crosspeaks (Figure S2), which highlights the importance of suppressing these artefacts.
 Apart from the “wing” artefacts in downstream modules, we also briefly note here that the presence of two CTP gradients inside the seHSQC t1 period allows the final CTP gradient (g2) to have twice its usual amplitude, thereby providing additional artefact suppression in the seHSQC itself.
 This is particularly important in the 15N–1H seHSQC, as will be explained below.

-Both NOAH seHSQC modules provide clear sensitivity gains over the NOAH HSQC module for CH peaks (Figures 2b to 2d).
-For CH2 and CH3 peaks, when the delay Δ′ is set to 1/(8·1JCH) as done here, the gains that can be achieved via sensitivity enhancement are more modest (the case where Δ′ = 1/(4·1JCH) is explored in Figure S5).[13a]
+Both NOAH seHSQC modules provide clear sensitivity gains over the NOAH HSQC module for CH peaks (Figures 2b to 2d), though for CH2 and CH3 peaks, when the delay Δ′ is set to 1/(8·1JCH) as done here, the gains achieved via sensitivity enhancement are more modest (the case where Δ′ = 1/(4·1JCH) is explored in Figure S5).[13a]
 Furthermore, the modifications present in the NOAH seHSQC invariably make them less efficient as compared to the original CRK implementation.
 Consequently, in this example, the use of the S+1 module does not provide any sensitivity enhancement for CH2 and CH3 peaks, whilst the S+2 module yields on average 1.19× increased sensitivity for CH2 peaks (Figure 2e).
 The new seHSQC modules, however, bring about dramatic improvements in the homonuclear module which follows.
 In contrast to the CRK seHSQC, which largely destroys the requisite bulk magnetisation, both seHSQC modules preserve the majority of it, performing >90% as well as the original HSQC module (Figure 2f).
 We note that the BIG-BIRD element reported by Briand and Sørensen,[8d] which independently excites 1HX and 1H!X magnetisation with arbitrary flip angles and phases, is also capable of performing the same role as the ZIP element in the S+2 module.
 However, we find that the ZIP provides greater signal-to-noise in both the seHSQC itself as well as downstream modules (Figure S7).